A Polynomial-Time Algorithm for the Next-to-Shortest Path Problem on Positively Weighted Directed Graphs: Proof of Lemma 5.3

 \subsection{Construction of the Isolated Tuple}

-Recall that we are discussing a $(s,t)$-layered graph $G=(V,E,w)$.
+Recall that we are discussing an $(s,t)$-layered graph $G=(V,E,w)$.
 In this subsection, for an oracle middle path $P_0^{*}$, we provide a construction of the two edges $(X',X),(Y',Y)\in E$, and show some properties of this construction.